lyp-deeplearning/computer-vision-inference-dev-kit-tutorials/car_detection_tutorial/step_2/Readme.md

 #### wait()

 wait() will wait until results from the model are ready.
-First check to see if the model is enabled and there is a valid request before actually waiting on the request.
+First it checks to see if the model is enabled and there is a valid request before actually waiting on the request.

 ```cpp
     virtual void wait() {